ShapeCompletion3D/shape_completion/README.md

   export PATH=${CUDA_HOME}/bin:${PATH}
   ```
 7. Start a new terminal window so that the ```.bash_rc``` changes take effect.
-8. Verify that all the data we have, including the YCB dataset, is stored in /srv/data/
+8. Verify that all the datasets we have, including the YCB dataset, is stored in /srv/data/

 ## Running an experiment
 1. Run set_paths.sh to add the necessary directories to your PYTHONPATH (you might want to set up your computer to run this every time a new terminal window opens)